tanghao-xiaomi/docs/en/device_dev_guide/connection/network/driver/net_driver_guide.md

     CONFIG_DEBUG_NET_INFO
     ```

-## Driver Implementation
+## V. Driver Implementation

-This section introduces key parts of OpenVela driver implementation, including driver data structures, and methods for implementing network packet transmission and reception.
+This section introduces key parts of openvela driver implementation, including driver data structures, and methods for implementing network packet transmission and reception.
 The example code is based on `arch/sim/src/sim/sim_netdriver.c`.

 ### 1. Driver Data Structure

 Here's the definition and initialization method of the driver data structure:

 ```C